hettoo/pk3check/README.md

 * delete: delete wrong files.
 * full-delete: delete wrong files and pk3 files containing wrong files.
 * backup: backup changed or removed files by appending this suffix.
+* mod: check a specific mod rather than all of them.